masud-technope/NLP2API-Replication-Package/README.md

 - Operating System: Cross-plaform (nlp2api-runner.jar), Windows 10 (nlp2api-runner-0.0.0.jar)
 - The path to the directory containing NLP2API materials should not contain any *space* characters.
 - Every compressed file should be de-compressed in the same directory.
 For example, dataset/answer-ext.7z should be dataset/answer-ext.
 - Make sure that **fastText** is working on your platform.
+Run ```FastTextChecker.py``` for checking.
-To check, go to **/fastText** directory and execute **fasttext** on the Windows command line.
+For windows-based fastText, go to **/fastText** directory and execute **fasttext** on the Windows command line.
 If it shows the available options, then fastText is working.
-Otherwise, you have to take care of its dependencies (https://fasttext.cc/docs/en/support.html).
+Otherwise, you have to take care of [its dependencies](https://fasttext.cc/docs/en/support.html).

 Available Operations